spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-integrating-any-search-engine-into-a-project.md

 {% endinfo_block %}

-Response structure for search suggestions should be investigated in the similar way.
+Response structure for search suggestions must be investigated in the similar way.

 <a name="populate"></a>

 ### Populating Fact Finder with product data

-To handle search update events, follow the instructions below.
+To handle search update events, use the instructions from the following sections.

 #### 1. Adjust the Adapter plugin